 The proposed East Beltway is being administered jointly by the City of Lincoln and Lancaster County.
 At this time, the funds to construct the East Beltway are not available, and a schedule for construction has not been set.
 However, it is in the public's best interest to preserve the beltway corridor for future construction.
 On January 23, 2007, the City of Lincoln and Lancaster County entered into an agreement with the Nebraska Department of Roads and Federal Highway Administration to prepare a preliminary design and to file corridor protection plans for the proposed East Beltway.
-HWS Consulting Group was hired to perform this work.
+HWS Consulting Group (now Alfred Benesch & Co.) was hired to perform this work.

 The Nebraska corridor protection statute, Nebraska Revised Statutes, Section 39-1311, provides an important tool for responsible planning.
 It allows the identification and protection of future transportation corridors prior to costly and conflicting development of land.
 This protection provides benefits to the environment, property and business owners and the traveling public.
 The plans also take into consideration the protection of environmentally sensitive areas.
 Residents and business owners can make informed decisions about their property and plan for future infrastructure that will meet their needs.
 For the traveling public, corridor protection provides the opportunity to have transportation alternatives delivered more cost effectively.